How to Start a Hedge Fund

 The Dodd-Frank Act is having a significant effect on many start-up hedge funds this year.
 The registration process for funds has clearly changed, and firms are now required to be much more descriptive of their processes and strategies.
 If not, they open themselves up for regulatory and criminal consequences.
 Interestingly, many funds that are not legally mandated to register with the SEC in the U.S. are choosing to do so because they believe it will be viewed positively by investors.
 Take this into consideration as you get off the ground.

-As new hedge funds enter the launch process, one of the most critical areas of importance is obviously raising capital.
+As a hedge fund startup enter the launch process, one of the most critical areas of importance is obviously raising capital.
 Therefore, a hedge fund’s marketing practices are essential to its success in the long run.
 Raising capital should be a non-stop process, and hedge fund managers need to put time and energy into crafting comprehensive marketing programs.

 Firms should start by creating a 24-month marketing plan, during which they identify their key processes and marketing pitches, contact early stage investors, and invest in a customer relationship management (CRM) system to track investor communications.